Loading...

 PageSpeed score is still low after enabling cache

 Caching fixes TTFB and repeat-visit speed but does nothing for images, unused CSS, or blocking JavaScript.
 If PageSpeed Insights still flags LCP or CLS after enabling cache, the fix is in image optimization and script deferral rather than more caching.
 LSCWP has image and CSS tabs that handle both, and the broader picture on Hostinger is covered in the Hostinger WordPress Optimization Guide, which walks through the rest of the speed stack once cache is running.
+Or jump straight to how to speed up WordPress on Hostinger for the priority-ordered checklist.

 WordPress admin feels slower after enabling LSCWP